rwxrob/zet/20210816003744/README.md

     AllowTcpForwarding yes

 How is that a give away?
-Because it's a fucking server (`sshd`) configuration setting, not client.
+Because it's a server (`sshd`) configuration setting, not client.

-The real shame of this is that it got added to a chef script and got pushed to every fucking node in the cluster.
-Thank God I didn't do it.
+The real shame of this is that it got added to a chef script and got pushed to every node in the cluster.
+Thank god I didn't do it.

 Ironically, I immediately noticed it as the problem because I have color enabled from my terminal and `vim` from these systems all supports color